unic/sitecore-module-flex/README.md

 ## Changelog

+### 3.20

+* BEKB-1787 Added possibility to set Text-Only Fields as describing the step's submit button, and therefore read in all screen reader modes

 ### 3.19

 * Fixed the bug that caused backend validation error on nested dependent required fields that remain hidden